WordPress/gutenberg/docs/data/data-core-editor.md

 *Returns*

-True if multi is disable, false if not.
+True if it should be possible to multi-select blocks, false if multi-selection is disabled.

 ### getBlockMode